S-Guettner/weather_app/README.md

 have standard image before input then change new object with the background img instead <body>
 Layout and color change
+How to host without exposing api Key ?

 <!-- optional -->